Britain's Kingfisher sees profit rise on pandemic DIY mini boom

 LONDON, Sept 22 (Reuters) - Home improvement retailer Kingfisher KGF.L reported a 23.1% rise in first half profit, driven by a strong sales recovery in its second quarter as consumers took to do-it-yourself (DIY) and gardening projects during the COVID-19 pandemic.

+Kingfisher made an adjusted pretax profit of 415 million pounds ($531 million) in its first half - ahead of analysts' expectations and up from 337 million pounds in the same period last year.
+Total sales fell 1.3% to 5.92 billion pounds, reflecting the impact of the virus in the first quarter when stores were closed.

+E-commerce sales soared 164% and now represent 19% of total sales versus 7% in the same period last year.

-"Looking forward, while the near term outlook is uncertain, the longer term opportunity for Kingfisher is significant," the group said.
+"Looking forward, while the near term outlook is uncertain, the longer term opportunity for Kingfisher is significant," added Garnier.

+Shares in Kingfisher, up 22% so far this year, closed Monday at 265 pence, valuing the business at 5.63 billion pounds.

 ($1 = 0.7813 pounds)